T0xxic/sharex-upload-script/README.md

 # sharex-upload-script
 I wrote this after discovering a bit more of how image uploading works with ShareX from Aerouk's script.

+##This fork will upload to './' instead of './i/'.
+Thats all I did

 ##Installation

   1. Upload the files provided in the repo onto your website.